Vendee Information Vendee History Accommodation, Photos, Reviews, Maps,

 La Pointe de l'Aiguillon

-L'aiguillon ( french for needle or spit) owes its name to the shape of this narrow band of sand which was formed between the 5th and 7th Centuries and strands upon a submerged bedrock.
+L'Aiguillon ( french for needle or spit) owes its name to the shape of this narrow band of sand which was formed between the 5th and 7th Centuries and stands upon a submerged bedrock.

 The sandbanks are accumulated by tidal currents and wind action and have resulted in a string of sand dunes that stretch in an 11km loop.